LuciaMona/data-management-plan/DMP/initial-DMP_lm2.md

 #### 4.1.3 ARES dataflow and data management

 The submission of the data to ACTRIS ARES requires that level 0 data are in a specified format compliant with the centralized processing suite.
 Level 0 data have to be formatted in such a format and submitted to the centralized processing suite by the data originator.
 Processed data level 1 produced by the processing tools have to be submitted to the database by the data originator through devoted available tool.
 Finally, the ACTRIS ARES data centre automatically produces Level 2 and Level 3 climatological products.
+During the implementation phase,  the procedure for data collection from the NF into the DC will be develloped for fasten the data collection and data provision procedures.
+The most of the procedures for the data production from Level 0 to Level 3 data is made at ARES .
+Inputs are requested and ingested into the dataflow from TC for what cocnerns the QA proecdure outcomes, while interactions with the NFs are foressen for gathering the Level 0 data and for providing feedbacks to NF about the quality of their data products.

 |        Product Type       |                                  Availability (Typical)                                          |
 |---------------------------|--------------------------------------------------------------------------------------------------|